zognin/tp/docs/UserGuide.md

 * Client bookmarks are sorted in ascending alphabetical order of client name.
   Uppercase letters appear before lowercase letters.

-* All Client commands are able to function properly when entered from any tab.
+* You can use all client commands from any tab.

 </div>